 The RDP Client Test Suite includes a set of basic tests known as build verification tests (BVTs).
 The BVTs are a set of Scenario S1 Test Cases, as specified in the RDP Client Test Design Specification, that together perform verification tests that confirm whether the Test Suite is properly configured and ready to run Test Cases.
 To run Scenario S1 Test Cases, execute each command file specified in the table that follows.

-You will find the BVT command files (.cmd) in the directory location below on the Driver computer:
+You will find the BVT command files (.ps1) in the directory location below on the Driver computer:

-C:\MicrosoftProtocolTests\RDP\Client-Endpoint\<version#>\Batch\
+C:\RDP-TestSuite-ClientEP\Batch\

-Note that the command files (.cmd) in this directory are accessible from a directory shortcut named Run Test Cases Scripts on your Driver computer desktop, which is created during the Test Suite installation process.
+Note that the command files (.ps1) in this directory are accessible from a directory shortcut named Run Test Cases Scripts on your Driver computer desktop, which is created during the Test Suite installation process.

 Table 15.
 Verification tests and executable command files on the Driver computer